SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Will I need to do anything to prepare for the test?

 If the test is being used to diagnose celiac disease, you'll need to continue to eat foods with gluten for a few weeks before testing.
-Your health care provider will give you specific instructions about how to prepare for the test.
+Your provider will give you specific instructions about how to prepare for the test.

 If the test is being used to monitor celiac disease, you don't need any special preparations.